MiHoYo

+Following the global success of Genshin Impact, which became one of the highest-grossing mobile games of 2021, a global publishing company of miHoYo's games named Cognosphere (trading as HoYoverse) was launched in 2022 aimed at expanding content production outside China.
+HoYoverse is based in Singapore and has since done business globally under the brand including under operations in Montreal, Los Angeles, Tokyo, and Seoul.

 Etymology

-The letters "H" and "Y" in miHoYo's name come from the names of Cai Haoyu and Luo Yuhao, and the letter "O" was added based on the fact that names of famous companies such as Facebook, Google and Microsoft contain that letter.
-Due to "HoYo" already being registered, "mi" from the VOCALOID software Hatsune Miku was prepended to the name.
-Hatsune Miku was picked because of her popularity among otakus.
+The letters "H" and "Y" in MiHoYo's name come from the names of 2 of 3 founders, Cai Haoyu and Luo Yuhao, and the letter "O" was added based on the fact that names of famous companies such as Facebook, Google and Microsoft contain that letter.
+Due to "HoYo" already being registered, "mi" named from the VOCALOID software Hatsune Miku was prepended to the name.
+Hatsune Miku was picked because of her popularity among otaku.